 As you formalize your cloning policy and strategy, you will also need to figure out how to store and manage these different images.
 With most cloning software, you can save your images to a local hard drive, a network drive, a tape backup, CDs, or DVDs.
 Avoid CDs and DVDs if you can.
 Since most images won't fit on a single CD or DVD, you'll have to span your image across multiple disks.
 However, once you've saved your master image to a local hard drive or a network drive, you can use DVDs to create backups of these images.

 If you support a large number of computers, disk-cloning software can save you a lot of time.
 However, plan carefully before you commit yourself to a particular solution, and test thoroughly before you re-image a large batch of computers.

-Image: Computer Lab, Shutterstock
+Image: Teacher Helping Student in Computer Lab, Shutterstock